ltelab/disdrodb/docs/source/installation.rst

 Installation
 =========================

-This section describes two type of installation:
+This section describes two types of installation:

-- `Installation for standard users`_: for processing and analyze disdrometer data.
+- `Installation for standard users`_: for processing and analyzing disdrometer data.
-- `Installation for contributors`_: who want to enrich the project (e.g., adding a new reader, data, ...).
+- `Installation for contributors`_: for those who want to enrich the project (e.g., adding a new reader, data, etc.).

 We recommend setting up a virtual environment before installing DISDRODB.